R&B singer Chris Brown's assault trial delayed by bodyguard case

 Prosecutors said Brown punched Parker Adams, 20, in the face after he first tried to crowd into a photo the singer was taking with two women, then tried to take a picture on his cell phone without Brown's permission.

-Hollosy faces up to six months in jail and $1,000 (596.30 pounds) in fines, as does Brown if convicted of the misdemeanour charge.
+Hollosy faces up to six months in jail and $1,000 in fines, as does Brown if convicted of the misdemeanor charge.

 Hollosy had planned to testify for Brown but decided after his conviction that he only would do so if granted immunity from prosecution.
 Prosecutors said on Wednesday they would not grant him immunity.